idanoo/GoScrobble/README.md

 # go-scrobble

 Golang based music scrobbler.
-MySQL 8.0+

-Currently building on Node V15.X & Go V1.16.X
+Stack: Go 1.16+, Node 15+, React 17+, MySQL 8.0+, Redis

-With a prebuilt binary - you will still need the migrations folder + web/build folder on prod.
+There are prebuilt binaries/packages available.

 Copy .env.example to .env and set variables.
 You can use https://www.grc.com/passwords.htm to generate a JWT_SECRET.

 ## Setup MySQL
     create user 'goscrobble'@'%' identified by 'supersecurepass';